NMenzel/nextJs-starter/README.md

 . "$(dirname -- "$0")/_/husky.sh"

 #see lint-staged.config.js
-#yarn lint-staged -- This command starts the lint-staged runners specified in the config file
+#yarn lint-staged -- comment this line in first commit then uncommend it
 ```

 Copyright © 2022 Niklas Menzel-Sandic.
 All rights reserved.